Merchant Center allows you to list your products for free on Google properties, including Google Search, the Shopping tab, and Google Images.

 - In the “Destination” column, you should see "Free product listings".

-If you’re not opted in, to opt in, click Growth and then Manage programs in the left navigation menu.
+If you’re not opted in, click Growth and then Manage programs in the left navigation menu.
 Then, click the feature card, and follow the instructions.

 Help Google understand the products that you're selling